hharnisc/meteor-accounts-admin-ui-bootstrap-3/README.md

 3. Copy the user id and paste it into to "your_admin_user_id" in app.js created above.
 4. Restart meteor

 At this point you should see the UI.
 Signout and add a few more users so you can play with the roles.
-(You can't edit your own roles or delete yourself)
+You can add and remove roles all through the UI.

 ## Iron Router Integration